GMOD/Apollo/docs/Web_services.md

 ### Additional Notes

-If you are sending password you care about over the wire (even if not using web services) it is <strong>highly recommended</strong>  that you use https (which adds encryption ssl) instead of http.
+If you are sending password you care about over the wire (even if not using web services) it is *highly recommended*  that you use https (which adds encryption ssl) instead of http.

 ### Example